 The victory belongs to the Maasai people, but our community helped them win by making this a global issue the government could no longer ignore.
 This hopefully ends a 20 year land battle!!

-Of course, our community does a LOT more than petitions.
-Last week, we raised a $1 million challenge grant in a few days to donor governments to put Syrian refugee kids in school.
-At a UN meeting, I was able to put a cheque on the table and issue the challenge on behalf of over 40,000 Avaaz donors.
+UN meeting, I was able to put a cheque on the table and issue the challenge on behalf of over 40,000 Avaaz donors.
 UN Education Envoy Gordon Brown, who chaired the meeting, called our community’s effort a "magnificent and impactful intervention" in getting other governments to give!

-And often it’s not the Avaaz team but our community that does the direct lobbying.
-For example in Brazil, we’re inches away from winning a massive fight to end the shady practice of ‘secret voting’ in the Congress.
-Our huge push helped win the vote in the lower house and right now, Senators’ telephones are ringing off the hook as Avaaz members across Brazil use our online calling tool to directly tell them to stop this corruption — experts say a win is likely in days!
+win the vote in the lower house and right now, Senators’ telephones are ringing off the hook as Avaaz members across Brazil use our online calling tool to directly tell them to stop this corruption — experts say a win is likely in days!

 It’s this unique magic mix between a gigantic and spirited community of citizens able to speak out, donate, and lobby, and a small team of top notch advocates able to take smart, strategic actions at the highest level with democratic legitimacy, that makes our campaigns increasingly unstoppable.